Person

 Some of my work is co-authored with community members over long periods of time; some is developed through ongoing relationships with other artists; all of it honors collaboration as a driving force.

 Shout out to collaborators!
-They currently include: artists include Clarinda Mac Low, Ogemdi Ude, Kulturanova, Tiffany Zorrilla, Jahomorei Snipes, Tylor Diaz, Mallory Catlett, Jess Barbagallo, Erika Chong Shuch, Flako Jimenez and April Matthis.
+They currently include: Janine Renee Cunningham, Jehan Young, Hilary Clark, Norman Westberg, Kulturanova, Tiffany Zorrilla, Jahomorei Snipes, Tylor Diaz, Mallory Catlett, Jess Barbagallo, Erika Chong Shuch.
 Venue partners include Abrons Arts Center, Kulturanova, The Chocolate Factory, and many others.

-Current and recent projects include: Perfect City, a 20-year art and activism working group created with New York City residents, urban planners and social justice organizers; the libretto for Igor Silva’s Follow, commissioned by Gaudeamus; Language Reversal, a four-country collaboration about oligarchy and translation; Night Keeper, an immersive solo performance about insomnia as a superpower and Empathy School/Love Story, a diptych of monologues about landscape, nostalgia, memory and class (NY Times and Time Out New York Critics’ Pick);
+Current and recent projects include: Perfect City, a 20-year art and activism working group created with New York City residents, urban planners and social justice organizers; the libretto for Igor Silva’s Follow, commissioned by Gaudeamus; Trouble Hunters, a collaboration with Serbian artists about oligarchy and translation; Night Keeper, an immersive solo performance about insomnia as a superpower.

 I have writing out now in Longleaf Review, River Teeth, Evergreen Review and Hinterland (UK).
-My first book, co-authored with Mallory Catlett, called The City We Make Together will be published by the University of Iowa Press in 2022.
+My first book, co-authored with Mallory Catlett, called The City We Make Together was published by the University of Iowa Press in 2022; we wrote about our five-city production of a participatory performance work called City Council Meeting, which is now going to become a curriculum for middle and high school students, supported by Princeton University’s START Entrepreneurship Incubator.

 I am a PATHS Social Practice Artist-in-Residence at Abrons Arts Center, and a Visiting Associate Professor and Belknap Humanities Fellow at Princeton, as well as a recent finalist for the Alpert Award and the Yale Drama Series.
-My recent awards include a Guggenheim Fellowship, a Princeton Arts Fellowship, a three-year ASU Gammage Residency, and a residency at Loghaven.
+My recent awards include a Guggenheim Fellowship, Creative Capital Award, a Princeton Arts Fellowship, a three-year ASU Gammage Residency, and residencies at Baryshnikov Arts Center and Loghaven.
 My work has been supported by The NEFA National Theater Project, MAP Fund, NPN, Jerome Foundation, Rubin Foundation and the NEA.
 I have performed with Elevator Repair Service in the work of many artists.

 Download a CV